Heisenburbur/SanityModMC/README.md

 # SanityModMC
-Darkness is no longer just an absence of light—it’s a force that erodes your mind.
+The Hollowing – A Descent Into Madness

+About the Mod

-The Hollowing mod introduces a sanity system that makes survival in Minecraft a psychological challenge.
-As night falls or you linger in the shadows, your sanity begins to decay, warping your perception and summoning hallucinations.
-If you let it drop too low, reality itself might break… or worse, you might never wake up.
+The Hollowing is a psychological survival horror mod for Minecraft that introduces a Sanity System, making darkness a true threat.
+As night falls or shadows consume your surroundings, your sanity begins to decay, leading to hallucinations, eerie whispers, and the risk of losing yourself to madness.
+If you let your sanity drop too low, reality itself may break apart—or worse, you may never wake up.

 Features:

-🌑 Sanity Mechanic – Stay in the dark too long, and your sanity crumbles, leading to hallucinations, eerie whispers, and even death.
+🌑 Sanity Mechanic – Darkness eats away at your mind, causing terrifying effects.

-👁 Distorted Reality – See phantom mobs and hear disturbing sounds as you teeter on the edge of madness.
+👁 Distorted Reality – Phantom mobs, strange sounds, and shifting perceptions await.

-🧟 Enhanced Mobs – Zombies are stronger, more relentless, and will hunt you down with new vigor.
+🧟 Enhanced Mobs – Zombies and other creatures are deadlier and more relentless.

-🩸 Injury System – Severe damage can cause broken bones and bleeding, making survival even deadlier.
+🩸 Injury System – Broken bones and bleeding add to the survival challenge.

-🕰 Extended Nights – The darkness lingers longer than usual, forcing you to confront your fears.
+🕰 Extended Nights – Nights are longer, making the darkness even more dangerous.

-🍯 Sanity Restoration – Recover your mind with Golden Apples, Honey Bottles, and the special Sanity Potion (crafted with a Glass Bottle, Golden Apple, and Golden Carrot).
+🍯 Sanity Restoration – Regain sanity with Golden Apples, Honey Bottles, and the special Sanity Potion.

+Installation

+Download the latest version of The Hollowing from the appropriate source.

+Install Forge or Fabric, depending on your preferred modloader.

+Place the mod .jar file into your Minecraft mods folder.

+Launch the game and prepare to confront the darkness.

+Support & Feedback

+☕ Support the Development: If you enjoy this mod and want to support further updates, you can donate at Buy Me a Coffee.

+🐞 Report Issues: Found a bug or need help?
+Report any issues at GitHub Issues.

+Disclaimer

+This mod is designed to create a psychological horror experience in Minecraft.
+Some effects may be unsettling—proceed with caution.

+⚠ Seizure Warning: This mod contains flashing visuals, screen distortions, and other effects that may trigger seizures for players with photosensitive epilepsy.
+Player discretion is advised.

+Will you survive the descent into madness, or will you be lost to The Hollowing?